- It's important to know how to set out your response and what to include.

 Give a detailed report of the part you played

-Include a factual chronology of events as you saw them, describing every consultation or telephone contact and referring to the clinical notes if you need to.
+Include a factual chronology of events as you saw them, describing every consultation or telephone contact and referring to the clinical notes and your recollection of events if appropriate.
 Also include:

 - relevant medical history